person-al/person-al.github.io/_posts/2021-08-09-🗨️-does-arguing-on-logic-really-work-in-the-discussion-on-human-rights.md

 ---
+category: "\U0001F5E8️"
+date: 2021-08-09
+last_modified_at: null
 layout: post
-category: 🗨️
+tags: null
-title: 🗨️ Does arguing on logic really work in the discussion on human rights
+title: "\U0001F5E8️ Does arguing on logic really work in the discussion on human rights"
-date: 2021-08-09
-last_modified_at:
-tags:
 ---

 Frederick Douglass's speech "[What, to a Slave, is the Fourth of July?](https://teachingamericanhistory.org/library/document/what-to-the-slave-is-the-fourth-of-july/)" is well worth the read.
 The following passage is one of many that stuck out to me.